History of Corbin Carroll in Timeline

 Corbin Carroll

-Corbin Carroll is a professional baseball outfielder currently playing for the Arizona Diamondbacks in MLB.
-Drafted in the first round in 2019, he debuted in the major leagues in 2022.
-Carroll quickly became a key player for the Diamondbacks, earning an MLB All-Star selection and National League Rookie of the Year Award in 2023.
-That year, he played a pivotal role in the Diamondbacks winning their first National League pennant since 2001.
-Carroll was also named an All-Star in 2025.
+Corbin Carroll is a professional baseball outfielder for the Arizona Diamondbacks, drafted 16th overall in 2019.
+He debuted in MLB in 2022 and quickly became a key player for the team.
+In 2023, he earned an MLB All-Star selection and was named the National League Rookie of the Year, contributing significantly to the Diamondbacks winning their first National League pennant since 2001.
+Carroll was named an All-Star again in 2024.

-In 2023, Carroll became the second-youngest player in MLB history (behind Ty Cobb in the 1908 World Series) to achieve at least three hits and two steals in a playoff game.
+In 2023, Corbin Carroll became the second-youngest player in MLB history (behind Ty Cobb in the 1908 World Series) to record at least three hits and two steals in a playoff game.

 On August 21, 2000, Corbin Franklin Carroll was born.
-He later became a professional baseball outfielder.
+He is now an American professional baseball outfielder.

 Others born on this day/year